aljoxo/Arisen/README.md

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Ylikollikas for doing the lion's share of the animation work on this project.
-Without his assistance and feedback, this list would be nowhere near as advanced as it currently is animations and combat wise.
+- Ylikollikas for doing the vast majority of the back end work on animations and the Special Attacks system.
 - Curly for allowing me to use his graphical baseline as the core of my list.
 - Bingus for helping me with ENB tweaking, playtesting, nifs, mod page screenshots, the final version of the logo/banner, and the MO2 splash.
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
 As well as fixing some of the FaceGen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you're looking for a VR list).